Abhi2april/portfolio/README.md

-# kozodoi.me: Blog on AI, ML and other cool acronyms
+# Abhishek's: Blog on AI, ML and other cool acronyms

 ---